 About Christopher Beaubien

-Christopher’s knowledge of movies has made him a walking encyclopedia of all things cinematic.
+Christopher’s knowledge for the movies has made him a walking encyclopedia of all things cinematic.

 Before entering the School of Motion Picture Arts (MOPA), he successfully completed the IDEA (Illustrated/Design: Elements and Application) program.
 It solidified his background in graphic design and led to many interesting projects such as illustrating a children’s book, and designing props, namely a poster for Back to the Future’s Lea Thompson to look at.

-He is currently in his fourth year studying filmmaking.
+He is currently in his fourth year of studying filmmaking.